 Can IBS and Diabetes Be Related?

-There is a time that I remember when a patient asked me, “It seems like once I was diagnosed with type-2 diabetes, I also looked to have IBS symptoms.
+I remember when a patient said to me, “It seems like once I was diagnosed with type 2 diabetes, I also seemed to have IBS symptoms.
 Do you think IBS and diabetes are related?”

 Metformin Side Effects